 Explore Auckland with your guide, visiting top attractions such as the Sky Tower, Mt Eden’s volcanic crater, Waiheke Island, Kelly Tarlton’s Underwater World, or Piha Beach.

 Travel time Auckland to Bay of Islands – 3 hours

-Leave the city behind as your tour continues north to the Bay of Islands, a stunning stretch of coastline with secluded beaches, forested hills, and fantastic marine wildlife.
+Leave the city behind as your tour continues north to the Bay of Islands.
+This is a stunning stretch of coastline with secluded beaches, forested hills, and fantastic marine wildlife.

 Stay 2 nights in Paihia.

 You choose what you would like to do today.

 You might like to venture off-road to Cape Reinga via 90 Mile Beach!
 This full-day tour takes you to one of the northernmost points of New Zealand, where the Tasman Sea and the Pacific Ocean collide.
 You also get to visit Gumdiggers park where ancient Kauri forest was buried thousands of years ago; experience a 4WD tour along 90 Mile Beach, the chance to climb the giant sand dunes and toboggan back down.
 To finish your day, visit the world-famous Mangonui Fish shop and grab the freshest fish and chips as the sea washes gently beneath your feet.

 Travel time Bay of Islands to Hamilton – 5.5 hours